 The community is also a fantastic way to learn about upgrades, changes that may affect the industry, and even get amazing job opportunities.

-While it’s true that you don’t need academic training to become a tester, this is not a job for everyone!
-Most testers start in different positions but feel drawn by the mysterious and charming powers of testing.
+While it’s true that you don’t need any academic training to become a tester, this is not a job for everyone!
+Most testers start in different positions, but feel drawn by the mysterious and charming powers of testing.

 To be successful in this career path, you need a combination of skills such as in-depth knowledge of development patterns, deep understanding of UX/UI design, an analytical mind that can easily recognize patterns, and good communication skills.

 So, if you are curious and have the technological skills, but don’t feel comfortable working with people at a deeper level, you may not have what it takes to be a tester.

 #9: It Is Data-Driven